 Keep in mind that while simply falling into one or more of these categories may increase your susceptibility, it does not mean you’re destined to develop a disorder.

-In general, autoimmune disease affects females more than males.
-For instance, up to 95% of systemic lupus erythematosis (SLE) and Sjrogren’s syndrome patients are women (1).
-Other conditions like arthritis and multiple sclerosis occur in females around 60% more than in males (1).
+Overall, 78% of people affected by autoimmune disease are female (1).
+Regarding specific conditions, up to 95% of systemic lupus erythematosis (SLE) and Sjrogren’s syndrome patients are female (2).
+Other conditions like arthritis and multiple sclerosis occur in females around 60% more than in males (2).

 Factors that differ between sexes like the X chromosome, reproductive function, hormones, immune responses, effects of environmental agents, and organ vulnerability could all have a hand in the higher autoimmune disease prevalence in females.